Post Bariatric Body Contouring After Weight Loss in London & UK

 Results That Last

 Once you’ve had body shaping surgery after significant weight loss, the results are usually permanent.
 That means as long as you stay at a healthy weight following the surgery, you can enjoy the benefits for the long term.

 What can be achieved with post bariatric surgery after massive weight loss?

-We recently had a patient at Centre for Surgery who managed to achieve an amazing 60 kg weight loss after diligently following a sensible program of healthy eating and regular exercise.
+We recently had a patient at Centre for Surgery who managed to achieve an incredible 60 kg weight loss after diligently following a sensible program of healthy eating and regular exercise.
 After 18 months of being fully committed to achieving a goal of sustained and permanent weight loss, she finally achieved a slimmer figure and no longer experienced hip, knee or back pain.

 Despite losing so much weight, excess skin became a problem and prevented her from enjoying the results of her significant weight loss.
-Sadly as with many people who accomplish significant weight loss after diet and exercise or weight loss surgery, excess skin often becomes a significant everyday problem.
+Sadly, as with many people who accomplish significant weight loss after diet and exercise or weight loss surgery, excess skin often becomes a significant everyday problem.
 Loose skin can cause skin irritation, inflammatory changes and body odour problems.
-This can cause people to withdraw from many common social situations leading to a loss of self-confidence.
-Many people may be unable to maintain the incredible weight loss due to developing a negative self-image.
+This can cause people to withdraw from many common social situations, leading to a loss of self-confidence.
+Many people may be unable to maintain incredible weight loss due to developing a negative self-image.

 What does post weight loss surgery involve?